touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 * 0.3.2
 * etc...

 We (currently) don't set a version manager by default, so you'll need to select something.
-The version managers provided with KMM Bridge are the following:
+The version managers provided with KMMBridge are the following:

 #### GitTagVersionManager